Skip to content

 - Parameters

-Parameters are passed directly in endpoint route using colon sign : and received using the same name at function To pass a parameter to an endpoint, you simply define it inside an attribute, e. g. ['/hello/:user].
+Parameters are passed directly in the endpoint route using a colon sign : and received using the same name in the function.
+To pass a parameter to an endpoint, you simply define it inside an attribute, e. g. ['/hello/:user].
 After it is defined in the attribute, you have to add it as a function parameter.

 Example: